 The scout that approached me was very eager.
 They kept insisting I place my order right away.
 No time to waste.

 To make it clear I got a simple code to apply in a check out that subtracted the price and I got the pieces for free.
 All I had to do was pay a 20$ shipping fee what seems like nothing but for 3 small necklaces, it is way too much.

 Another thing that was odd was that I was required to take a screenshot of my order and send it back to scout.
 I guess to prove I was legit.

-After bunch of further compliments and claims how excited they are to be working with me we ended our conversation.
+After a bunch of further compliments and claims of how excited they are to be working with me we ended our conversation.

 If you think I was being reckless to give my credit card and home address to such a questionable site don’t be.

 Honestly, I trust zero people, sometimes I don’t even trust myself.
 I used a card I have no to very little money on and I got it shipped to a work address.